qpdf/qpdf/manual/json.rst

 The qpdf JSON format is specific to qpdf.
 There are two ways to use qpdf JSON:

-- The :qpdf:ref:`--json` command-ine flag causes creation of a JSON representation of all the objects in a PDF file, excluding stream data.
+- The :qpdf:ref:`--json` command-line flag causes creation of a JSON representation of all the objects in a PDF file, excluding stream data.
 This includes an unambiguous representation of the PDF object structure and also provides JSON-formatted summaries of other